Ego: Ten Myths You’ll Be Relieved to Debunk

 "Get over yourself" is an idea whose time has gone.

 Posted Feb 18, 2014

-Ego means “I.” In Eastern philosophy Ego refers to the named self, the self of self-consciousness of self-recognition, as when you say, “I am.”
-Through popular interpretations of Eastern traditions like the Course In Miracles or Eckart Tolle’s approach, these days we tend to associate ego with unhealthy and troublesome self-consciousness and self-infatuation—ego as egomania or being egotistical.
+Ego means “I.” In Eastern philosophy, Ego refers to the named self, the self of self-consciousness of self-recognition, as when you say, “I am.”
+These days, through popular interpretations of Eastern traditions like A Course In Miracles or Eckhart Tolle’s approach, we tend to associate ego with unhealthy and troublesome self-consciousness and self-infatuation—ego as egomania or being egotistical.